chenjj/CORScanner/README.md

 Short Form    | Long Form     | Description
 ------------- | ------------- |-------------
--u            | --url         | URL/domain to check it's CORS policy -i            | --input       | URL/domain list file to check their CORS policy -t            | --threads     | Number of threads to use for CORS scan -o            | --output      | Save the results to text file
+-u            | --url         | URL/domain to check it's CORS policy -d            | --headers     | Add headers to the request -i            | --input       | URL/domain list file to check their CORS policy -t            | --threads     | Number of threads to use for CORS scan -o            | --output      | Save the results to text file